avinoama/games/game/README.txt

 Each game can be "played", whan you play the game you create a server side instance that will save all changes to the game.

-For now we use Trigger and Action to implement logic whan you can trigger a logic event for base triggers: on CREATING A NEW GAME on GAME START on GAME END
+We are using Rules module for logical implementation When you can trigger a logic event for base triggers: on CREATING A NEW GAME on GAME START on GAME END